To the mothers, the 13-year-old boy appeared largely unsupervised as he roamed among the clusters of townhomes on the U.S. Air Force base in Japan.

 It would have been unremarkable — the neighborhood was full of kids — except that young girls were starting to report the boy had led them from play and molested them.

-"We were like, 'How is this OK?'" the mother of one 5-year-old girl told The Associated Press, which is granting her anonymity to protect her daughter's privacy.
+"We were like, 'How is this OK?'" the mother of one 5-year-old girl told The Associated Press, which granted her anonymity to protect her daughter's privacy.
 She locked her kids inside.

 U.S. & World

 The day's top national and international news.

 By then, mothers had identified five girls, ages 2 to 7, who said the boy had taken them to some trees or a playground or his house.
 Another five kids would allege abuse soon after.

 "We come here, and it takes the worst cases that you can imagine to find out that you don't have the services to support your children," the 5-year-old's mother said.
 "There's a feeling of complete distrust."

 This was not supposed to happen again.
 Last summer, Congress ordered the Defense Department to overhaul how it handles allegations of sexual assault among the tens of thousands of military kids who live or attend school on U.S. bases worldwide.

 Yet the case at Kadena Air Base began unfolding in February — six months after President Donald Trump signed those landmark reforms.